junxit/us-congress-bills-113/metadata.md

 - 2014-05-07 — Introduced in Senate
 - 2014-05-07 — Read twice and referred to the Committee on Indian Affairs.
 - 2014-05-07 — Sponsor introductory remarks on measure.
 (CR S2797-2798)
+- 2014-06-18 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+113-510.
+- 2014-07-30 — Committee on Indian Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-08-26 — Committee on Indian Affairs.
+Reported by Senator Tester under authority of the order of the Senate of 08/05/2014 with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2014-08-26 — Committee on Indian Affairs.
+Reported by Senator Tester under authority of the order of the Senate of 08/05/2014 with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2014-08-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 541.